 Line is a messaging application that started in Japan following the earthquake in March 2011.
 Telecommunication lines were cut due to the disaster, and an internet-based communication platform needed to be created.
 It would ensure that contact could be kept in the future during such events.
 The app is mostly used in Japan but is also popular in Thailand, Indonesia, and other Asian countries.
 In addition to the classic features of messaging apps such as calls and texts, you can follow celebrities, brands and TV show accounts.
 There are also gaming and payment features, taxi booking and food delivery services.

 Launched in 2005 by the Chinese holding conglomerate Tencent, Qzone is a social networking site and application that offers various services.
 Users can write posts, keep diaries, watch and send pictures and videos and listen to music.
 It uses a freemium model whereby the application and website are free, but you have to pay to gain access to premium features.
-Qzone allows users to customise their experience, from background music to wallpaper on personal pages.
+Qzone allows users to customize their experience, from background music to wallpaper on personal pages.
 The Asian social media also allows users to express their interests and tastes on their profiles.
 Like Facebook and Facebook Messenger, Qzone has its own messaging platform called QQ.

-These Asian social media networks are already widely used in their origin countries, and are spreading to the entire region.
+These Asian social media networks are already widely used in their origin countries and are spreading to the entire region.
 With the massive population in Asia and growing access to the internet, these networks continue to attract more users.
 Because of this, it’s essential for any companies doing business in Asia to include these sources in their social listening programs.

 Synthesio’s social listening tools track thousands of sources in more than 80 languages across the world, including these very important Asian social media networks.
 Request a demo to see it in action.